I’m a Season Ticket Holder or thinking of becoming one, what benefits do I get and how can I make exchanges?

 Please be sure to turn off your cell phones, pagers and all other audible electronic devices (including watch alarms), before the concert begins.
 You don’t want to be responsible for a “solo” during a concert.

 We perform all of our concerts at the Southern Kentucky Performing Arts Center (SKyPAC) in downtown Bowling Green.
-For more information, including driving directions, please click here for venue information.
+For more information, including driving directions, please visit the ticket drop down page for venue information.

 You can donate tickets for a tax credit or, in the case of repeated concerts, exchange them for another evening.
 For more information, contact the box office at 270.846.2426